jakopako/goskyr/README.md

   ```

   As can be seen, a component has to define which part of the date it covers (at least one part has to be covered).
 Next, the location of this component has to be defined.
 This is done the same way as we defined the location for a text field string.
 Finally, we need to define a list of possible layouts where each layout is defined the 'go-way' as this scraper is written in go.
 For more details check out [this](https://yourbasic.org/golang/format-parse-string-time-date-example/) link or have a look at the numerous examples in the `concerts-config.yml` file.
 Note that a layout string is always in English although the date string on the scraped website might be in a different language.
 Also note that mostly the layout list only contains one element.
 Only in rare cases where different events on the same site have different layouts it is necessary to define more than one layout.

   The `date_language` key needs to correspond to the language on the website.
 Currently, the default is `de_DE`.
 Note, that this doesn't matter for dates that only contain numbers. `date_location` sets the time zone of the respective date.

 ### JS Rendering

 Since version 0.3.0 js rendering is supported.
 For this to work the `google-chrome` binary needs to be installed.
-In the configuration snippet of a scraper just add `renderJs: true` and everything will be taken care of.
+In the configuration snippet of a scraper just add `render_js: true` and everything will be taken care of.
 With `page_load_wait_sec: <seconds>` the default waiting time of 2 seconds can be adapted accordingly.

 User interactions with the page (eg scrolling) might be implemented in the future.
 Clicking has been implemented.
 TODO: document.